-Knowledgeable Attorneys Resolving Relocation and Custody Disputes in San Diego County
+Knowledgeable Attorney Resolving Relocation and Custody Disputes in San Diego County

 Representing parents who move away or object to child relocation away from them

 As you move forward with your lives, opportunities may arise that encourage you or your former spouse to move.
 A new job, a marriage, better schools and proximity to relatives are attractive incentives for a divorced parent.
-Because the move often interferes with the relationship between the children and the nonmoving parent, the court must approve their relocation.
+Because the move often interferes with the relationship between the children and the nonmoving parent, the Court must approve the children’s relocation.

-Silverman & Silverman, Attorneys at Law, was established in 1993 and focuses exclusively on family law issues.
-If you are the relocating parent, we advocate for your right to transfer with your children to embrace your new opportunities.
-If you are the nonrelocating parent, we can oppose a move should it be a move that jeopardizes your relationship with your children.
+Silverman Family Law, APC, was established in 1993 and focuses exclusively on family law issues.
+If you are the relocating parent, I advocate for your right to transfer with your children to embrace your new opportunities.
+If you are the nonrelocating parent, I can oppose a move should it be a move that jeopardizes your relationship with your children.

 Burden of proof

-When a parent with sole-physical custody requests an order to change the child’s residence, the noncustodial parent has the initial burden of showing that the move would be detrimental to the child.
-If that showing is met, the court will determine if the move is in the child’s best interests.
+When a parent with sole physical custody requests an order to change the children’s residence, the noncustodial parent has the initial burden of showing that the move would be detrimental to the children.
+If that showing is met, the Court will determine if the move is in the children’s best interests.

-In a joint physical-custody situation, when one parent seeks to move with the child, the objecting parent needs to establish that a change of custody is in the child’s best interests.
+In a joint physical custody situation, when one parent seeks to move with the children, the objecting parent needs to establish that a change of custody is in the children’s best interests.

 Factors the court considers